 3. Have a celebratory drink of some good Yorkshire Ale.
 The best of the best to my mind (and many Championship judges) is Timothy Taylor’s.
 If you can’t find a pint o’ Tims there are many more to choose from.
-In Calgary I will be looking around tonight for some Sam Smiths but failing that, a good make up pint will be one from the Wild Rose Brewery brewed right here in CowTown.
+In Calgary, I recommend an IPA from the Wild Rose Brewery or Last Best or Show Pony (an excellent pale ale fit for long sessions) which are all brewed right here in CowTown.

 4. Have a read of some good Yorkshire literature.
 Maybe one from one o’ them thar Bronte sisters such as Wuthering Heights (Emily’s only novel published in 1847 and amongst the greatest novels of passion in the English language and based around the farms and moors of the West Riding).